0xOnirix/Gadgetbridge-releases/README.md

 This is juste a repo automatically building an APK from every new release of Gadgetbridge app stable release with a Github Action.

+I made it because i wanted to use Obtainium instead of F-droid;